Ronald Acuña Jr. Preview, Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 18th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 19th in MLB.

-- Cubs pitchers combine to give up the sixth-fewest home runs in baseball (173 total, 1.1 per game).
+- The Cubs give up the sixth-fewest home runs in baseball (175 total, 1.1 per game).

-- The right-hander last pitched on Friday against the Colorado Rockies, when he went six scoreless innings while giving up four hits.
+- His most recent time out came on Saturday against the Colorado Rockies, when the right-hander tossed three innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.